 I developed a GTA pack for my course, including detailed lesson plans for each week, handouts, common problems encountered in essay writing, my TQARO feedback detailing students' likes and dislikes, and my reflections on how to motivate and facilitate critical reflection.
 Subsequent GTAs have found this pack extremely helpful.
 Most GTAs have probably developed something similar, especially those who have done the PGCertHE.
+Geography GTA prefer to direct to the course convenor.

-Geography GTA You will certainly want to read the information that is provided to students about the courses that you will support, including any course guides produced by the teacher responsible and any departmental handbooks.
-Make sure you are familiar with the course structure, aims and learning outcomes, syllabus and particularly the assessment requirements of the course (eg, hand-in dates for course work).
+You will certainly want to read the information that is provided to students about the courses that you will support, including any course guides produced by the teacher responsible and any departmental handbooks.
+Make sure you are familiar with the course structure, aims and learning outcomes, syllabus and particularly the assessment requirements of the course (eg, hand-in dates for coursework).
 It is very helpful to look at the past exam papers for your course too, although do double check that the course and exam paper have not fundamentally changed from one year to the next.
-Check out whether there is a Moodle online support site for the course (see Technologies for teaching in Section 8.1).
-These often contain lots of course material, including detailed lecture material.
+Familiarise yourself with the Moodle online support site for the course (see Technologies for teaching in Section 8.1).
+These contain course guidance and activities, including detailed lecture documents.
 In some cases, the full materials from the previous year will be available and can provide useful background and briefing for your work.

 You may also benefit considerably from talking to class teachers who taught in the department and on your course last year.
-They will be extremely knowledgeable about teaching your course, having developed lessons plans, given feedback and formally reflected on appropriate teaching styles (sometimes as part of the PGCertHE).
+They will be knowledgeable about teaching your course, having developed lessons plans, given feedback and formally reflected on effective teaching styles (sometimes as part of the PGCertHE).
 Learning from and building on their experience will enable you to improve your own teaching and save you a great deal of time.
-They may also be able to give you inside information about the teacher's preferences or highlight the course topics that students seem to struggle with, note frequently asked questions or suggest interesting examples that they have used in their teaching.
+They may also be able to give you information about the teacher's preferences or highlight the course topics that students seem to struggle with, note frequently asked questions or suggest interesting examples that they have used in their teaching.